Advanced Learner Loan Fees of £724.00 for the first year

 What are the next steps?

-You will meet with a course tutor; please bring a copy of your GCSE grades or predicted GCSE grades.
+You will meet with a member of the course team.
+Please bring a copy of your GCSE grades or predicted GCSE grades.

 Study Aims